Here's all of the playable Pokémon characters in Pokémon Unite

 - Talonflame

-- Absol Gengar
+- Absol

-All-Rounder: Pokémon that have balanced Offense and Endurance, and are highly tencious fighters.
+All-Rounder: Pokémon that have balanced Offense and Endurance, and are highly tenacious fighters.

 - Charizard